zperf: Network Traffic Generator¶

 zperf is a network traffic generator for Zephyr that may be used to evaluate network bandwidth.

-- Compatible with iPerf_2.0.9.
-Note that UDP uploader (client) testing did not work properly in iPerf_2.0.13: an error message like this is printed and the server reported statistics are missing.
+- Compatible with iPerf_2.0.5.
+Note that in newer iPerf versions, an error message like this is printed and the server reported statistics are missing.

 LAST PACKET NOT RECEIVED!!!

 - Client or server mode allowed without need to modify the source code.